 74

 the genuine data (Set 1), and χ2×10 = 66.848, p = 6 × 10−7 for the fabricated data (Set 2).
-Another example, from the Fujii case (Carlisle 2012), illustrates that the reversed Fisher method may also detect fabricated data; the p-values related to fentanyl dose (as presented in Table 3 of Carlisle 2012) for five independent comparisons also show excessively high p-values, χ2×5 = 19.335, p = 0.036.
-However, based on this anecdotal evidence little can be said about the sensitivity, specifity, and utility of the reversed Fisher method.
+Another example, from the Fujii case (Carlisle 2012), illustrates that the reversed Fisher method may also detect fabricated data; the p-values related to fentanyl dose (as presented in Table 3 of Carlisle 2012) for five independent comparisons at baseline also showed excessively high p-values, χ2×5 = 19.335, p = 0.036.
+However, based on this anecdotal evidence little can be said about the sensitivity, specificity, and utility of the reversed Fisher method.

 We note that incorrectly specified one-tailed tests can also result in excessive amounts of large p-values.
 For correctly specified one-tailed tests, the p-value distribution is right-skewed if the alternative hypothesis were true.
 When the alternative hypothesis is true, but the effect is in the opposite direction of the hypothesized effect (e.g., a negative effect when a one-tailed test for a positive effect is conducted), this results in a left-skewed p-value distribution.
 As such, any potential data fabrication detected with this method would need to be inspected for misspecified one-tailed hypotheses to preclude false conclusions.
-In the studies we present in this paper, misspecification of one-tailed hypothesis testing is not an issue because we prespecified the effect and its direction to the participants who were requested to fabricate data.
+In the empirical studies we present in this chapter, misspecification of one-tailed hypothesis testing is not an issue because we pre-specified the effect and its direction to the participants who were requested to fabricate data.

 Variance analysis